Carmen Jean-François

 Carmen Jean-François (25 March 1922 – 9 June 1992) was a Haitian teacher and political figure, who served as First Lady of Haiti from May to June 1957 as the wife of Haitian president Daniel Fignolé.
+She led the Women's Wing of the MOP, a political party that her husband had founded.
+After her husband's presidency was overthrown in a military coup, they lived in exile in the United States.